-Choosing the right tool
+Choosing the Right Tool

-The edge of blade is another factor that determines the maneuverability of shears.
-We always configures the best arrangement of bevel edge angle and its internal side to achieve the best cutting ability by flat grinding or hollow grinding.
+The edge of the blade is another factor that determines the maneuverability of shears.
+We always configure the best arrangement of bevel edge angle and its internal side to achieve the best cutting ability by flat grinding or hollow grinding.
 Serrations are fine lines or teeth ground into the edge of one blade.
 The serration holds the material, keeping it from being pushed forward.

 Thinner and narrower blades are less rigid than thicker and wider, plus they must fit between two or three dimensional obstacles without obscuring sight of cut.
 Excess length may limit maneuverability.
-Short lengths may produce jagged lines in long cuts, due to repositioning between each cut segment.
+Short lengths may produce jagged lines in long cuts due to repositioning between each cut segment.
 Cutting to the tips will only aggravate the situation.
 Cutting out intricate decals requires fine, short blades with clear vision of cutting point.
 In most cases, it is better to roughly cut pieces apart and trim them after.
 But this is limited by the minimum size that can be held.
 Dull scissors tear rather than cut.
 Spring opening can be good or bad dependent on situation and preference.
 Variation in style and characteristics are common.